Dr Allan Dale, Professor of Tropical Regional Development, Cairns Institute, James Cook University (Chair)

 Prior to joining Austrade, Chris has worked in Australia and Japan in chemical trading, executive recruitment and food packaging.

-- Ms Kym Nolan, Director Northern Australia Engagement, Northern Australia Development Office, Department of the Chief Minister, Northern Territory Government
+- Ms Kym Nolan, Director Northern Australia Engagement, Northern Australia Development Office, Northern Territory Government